 This guidance was developed primarily for congregated care settings providing care for relatively large numbers of residents who are at high risk or very high risk of severe disease.
-Experience shows that spread of COVID-19 in these settings can have profound consequences.
-While the principles can be applied in all residential care settings, the risks are lower in the context of residential care provided in the setting of community housing for groups of five people or fewer.
+Experience shows that spread of COVID-19 in these settings had profound consequences prior to the vaccination campaign.
+While the principles of this guidance can be applied in all residential care settings, the risks are lower in the context of residential care provided in the setting of community housing for groups of five to six people or fewer.
 In that context a pragmatic approach is required and in particular restricting people to their room for extended periods is likely to be impractical and should only be considered in the context of very specific risk.